What is a Registered Education Savings Plan?

 - Free money!
 You could save for a child’s education with only your own TFSA, but you’d be missing out on the grants the government kicks into your child’s RESP.

-- The money you contribute and invest grows tax-free within an RESP.
+- The money you contribute and invest grows tax-deferred within an RESP.

 - When your child starts receiving payments from the RESP for school, the earnings are then taxed.
 Since students typically have a low marginal tax rate, any taxes due on the earnings will likely be negligible.